opentk/opentk.net/learn/chapter1/2-hello-triangle.md

 Once your vertex coordinates have been processed in the vertex shader, they should be in normalized device coordinates which is a small space where the x, y and z values vary from -1.0 to 1.0.
 Any coordinates that fall outside this range will be discarded/clipped and won't be visible on your screen.
 Below you can see the triangle we specified within normalized device coordinates (ignoring the z axis):

-2D Normalized Device Coordinates as shown in a graph

 ![NDC Graph](img/2-ndc.png)

 Unlike usual screen coordinates the positive y-axis points in the up-direction and the (0,0) coordinates are at the center of the graph, instead of top-left.
 Eventually you want all the (transformed) coordinates to end up in this coordinate space, otherwise they won't be visible.